VishakhaBansal16/LazyMinting/README.md

 ## Task Description

-List your ERC721A NFT collection on Opensea with Pinata.
+Implement Lazy Minting using ERC721.

 ## Tasks Included

-- Create a NFT smart contract using ERC721A
+- Create a Lazy Minting NFT smart contract using ERC721, ERC721URIStorage, EIP712.
-- Create REST API for minting new NFTs
+- Create REST APIs for creating voucher and for minting NFT.
-- Prepare JSON URIs for each token
-- Set token URI for every token at the time of minting
-- Use Pinata IPFS cloud for uploading these URIs
+- Store the details of created voucher in the database.
+- Check whether NFT buyer is authorised to mint NFT by fetching created voucher from database.
-- NFTs must be visible on opensea marketplace
+- If buyer is authorised then NFT must be minted.

 ## Technologies Included

 - Nodejs for backend
 - Solidity for smart contracts
 - Hardhat for deploying contract on testnet goerli
-- Pinata IPFS cloud to upload and manage files.
-- OpenSea marketplace to list NFTs
+- MongoDB for storing data.
-- Postman for hitting minting API
+- Postman for hitting APIs

 ## Install and Run